-Typically a CAD layout, either in 2D or 3D, will be imported.
-Then processes and connections/conveyors, travel paths, and other defined data will be input into the model.
+Typically, a CAD layout in either 2D or 3D will be imported.
+Processes and connections/conveyors, travel paths, and other defined data will then be put into the model.
 Models are built graphically, without code.
 This is an important distinction between traditional and dynamic simulation® environments.
-Defining arrival times, pick sequences, shipment routes, modes of transportation, etc... can be imported through Simcad©’s ability to interact in real-time with external data sources to pull product mix, routing, BOM, order requirements, pick assignments, and any other relevant data to the model from existing WMS systems, bar code systems, GPS systems and voice driven systems.
-Utilizing historical data delivers upwards of 98% accuracy while at the same time delivering apples to apples comparisons of current and future states with the proposed changes.
+Defining arrival times, pick sequences, shipment routes, modes of transportation, etc. can be imported through Simcad’s ability to interact in real-time with external data sources to pull product mix, routing, BOM, order requirements, pick assignments, and any other relevant data to the model from existing WMS systems, bar code systems, GPS systems and voice driven systems.
+Utilizing historical data delivers upwards of 98% accuracy while at the same time delivering an apples-to-apples comparison of current and future states with the proposed changes.
 This proactive forecasting allows the user to see projected scenarios based on actual collected data rather than estimations.
-The user can then utilize this information to better understand possible outcomes, advantages and disadvantages to changes, and ultimately select the most logical, efficient, feasible and economically advantageous course of action.
-Integrated optimization, analysis, 2D and 3D visualization, along with the ability to create the model or virtual environment, all without writing code, make a dynamic simulation® environment, like Simcad Pro, the perfect solution for a company’s visibility and forecasting needs.
+The user can then use this information to better understand possible outcomes, advantages and disadvantages to changes, and ultimately select the most logical, efficient, feasible and economically advantageous course of action.
+Integrated optimization, analysis, 2D and 3D visualization, along with the ability to create the model or virtual environment, all without writing code, make a dynamic simulation® environment like Simcad Pro the perfect solution for a company’s visibility and forecasting needs.

 3. Conclusion – What You Need to Know.